tstone/skeleton-stylus/README.md

     // index.html
     <div class="column eight sidebar"></div>

-Changes are you already had a class or ID on the element (like "sidebar").
-Using stylus the Skeleton classes can be mixed into the classes you already have setup, or mixed into HTML5 tags.
+Chances are you already have a class or ID on the element (like ".sidebar").
+Using Stylus, the Skeleton classes can be mixed into the classes you already have setup, or mixed into HTML5 tags.

     // style.styl